-• Coup-contrecoup.
 A “coup” injury occurs when the brain strikes the side of your skull, while a “contrecoup” is the corresponding alternate injury if the brain bounces back and hits the other side.
 These injuries can occur even when wearing a helmet.

-• Cranial nerve damage.
 If nerves are damaged in a motorcycle crash, you may experience facial paralysis, difficulty swallowing, or loss of smell or hearing.

-• Diffuse axonal injury.
 Even if you don’t directly strike your head in a crash, you may experience a diffuse axonal injury when brain tissue is compressed or stretched due to the sudden, violent movement of a motorcycle accident.

-• PTSD.
 Any motorcycle crash can be a traumatic ordeal that doesn’t end just with the physical head wound itself.
 You may further deal with post-traumatic stress disorder and other emotional issues that can interfere with your daily life, cause friction in relationships, and make it difficult to engage in normal work or leisure activities.

 What to Do After a Motorcycle Crash

-Whether you experience mild or severe TBI symptoms after a motorcycle accident, a knowledgeable attorney can be your best ally in holding the other driver responsible for your injuries, as well as recovering damages you are owed.
+Whether you experience mild or severe TBI symptoms after a motorcycle accident, a knowledgeable TBI attorney can be your best ally in holding the other driver responsible for your injuries, as well as recovering damages you are owed.

 Between damage to your property, the price of an initial ER visit, medical bills for surgeries, out of pocket costs, and loss of wages, a motorcycle crash can be financially devastating.
 To protect your right to compensation, you need to take these steps after a crash:

-• Follow medical advice.
 You want to establish a paper trail on your injuries and show exactly how the crash has impacted your life, which may involve expensive therapy sessions and ongoing treatments.

-• Avoid social media.
-Never discuss your accident on social media, as insurance carriers or attorneys for the at-fault party may use your photos and words against you in court.
+Your traumatic brain injury lawyer should advise you to never discuss your accident on social media, as insurance carriers or attorneys for the at-fault party may use your photos and words against you in court.

 Besides using medical records and eyewitness statements to prove your case, an attorney serves another important role.
 It is vitally important to have a legal professional handling communication with insurance adjusters.
 Insurers may put pressure on you to accept a low-ball settlement quickly, or even attempt to avoid paying out anything at all.
 An attorney with experience in motorcycle crashes and a focus on brain injuries can help overcome these obstacles.